ACME-MG/moga_neml/README.md

 ## NEML

-NEML (Nuclear Engineering Material model Library) is a tool for developing / running structural material models.
+NEML is a tool for developing / running structural material models.
 To install NEML, please follow the [official instructions](https://neml.readthedocs.io/en/dev/started.html).
 However, instead of a normal `git clone`, please clone the NEML repository recursively.
 In other words, use the following command to clone the NEML repository.
 ```
 $ git clone --recursive https://github.com/Argonne-National-Laboratory/neml.git
 ```